Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 - **Defocus Step**: 500 A
 - **Phase shift**: No

 > **Tip**: A narrow defocus range ensure a better defocus estimation.
-A good approah is to provide a range centered in the nominal defocus of the tilt series acquisition.
+A good approach is to provide a range centered in the nominal defocus of the tilt series acquisition.
 This information is contained in the mdoc files.

 ![FormCTFfind5](figures/CTFfind5.png)